 - 1 blog post had been viewed more than 225,000 times: A guide to ontology, epistemology, and philosophical perspectives for interdisciplinary researchers by Katie Moon and Deborah Blackman.

 Additional information: Some information about the most popular blog posts can be found in the annual state-of-the-blog reviews.

 Technical note: These numbers are based on views via each blog post’s unique URL.
-These figures are underestimates of each blog post view, as blog posts can also be viewed via the home page, blog scroll or any page showing a list of posts as excerpts.
-From the beginning of January to end June 2021, 10% of views were not via the unique URL but instead via the home page, any page showing a list of posts as excerpts, or the blog scroll.
+These figures are underestimates of each blog post’s views, as blog posts can also be viewed via the home page, blog scroll or any page showing a list of posts as excerpts.
+From the beginning of January to the end of March 2022, 11% of views were not via the unique URLs but instead were via the home page, pages showing a list of posts as excerpts, or the blog scroll.

 Change over time

 There is a reasonably consistent schedule of publication, in line with the number of blog posts submitted.
 A key aim is to increase visitors and views over time.
 Discussion between viewers and authors is encouraged through the comments section of each blog posts and another aim is to increase discussion over time.

 Figures 4a and 4b show the number of new blog posts published each month (blue bars) and the accumulated number of blog posts published in previous months (‘old’ posts; red line).
 Figure 4a provides statistics to the end of December 2020 and Figure 4b provides statistics from January 2021 onwards.
 (NB Figures 4a and 4b use different scales on the vertical axis on the right hand side.)